 If you’re relatively inexperienced at writing essays, you should review our guide to common English mistakes.

 This will help you to familiarize yourself with some of the errors that have a habit of rearing their ugly heads.

-Once you become a more experienced editor, you will start to get a feel for the mistakes that you have a propensity to make on a regular basis.
+Once you become a more experienced editor, you will start to get a feel for the mistakes that you have the propensity to make on a regular basis.
 For example, in my rush to churn out copy, I frequently mistype “then” instead of “than.”
-Its shockingly easy to do yet can completely change the meaning of a text.
+It’s shockingly easy to do, yet can completely change the meaning of a text.